-The software is desktop-based, with the licas system offering possibilities
+The software is desktop-based, with the licas system offering

 fully functional.
 The professional version provides token add-ons.
 The licas system server

 code is also available as open source.
 You can find

 further details about each project by clicking on the related link or icon.

 Build distributed service-based networks (Cloud or SOA).

 - Code Analyzer: